markmelvin/pyQA400/readme.txt

 --------------------------------------------

-- Download and install the .NET Framework v4.0 (required by the QA400 application) here, if required (note that it is already included in Windows 8.x):
+- Download and install the .NET Framework v4.0 (required by the QA400 application) here, if required (note that it is already included in Windows 8.x and Windows 10):

     http://www.microsoft.com/en-us/download/details.aspx?id=17851